Top Benefits of Wild Oregano Oil

 The flavor and aroma of Mediterranean oregano is milder and sweeter, while Mexican oregano is more pungent and earthier.
 The different flavors of these plants result from their phenol and terpene compositions.

-- Mexican oregano is much more popular as a culinary herb
+- Mexican oregano is much more popular as a culinary herb.

-- Mediterranean oregano is used medicinally.
+- Mediterranean oregano can be used medicinally.